What Is HR and HRM

 Let us understand HRM as it is a process of making the right effective and efficient use of human resources to achieve organizational goals.
 With the help of a few definitions given below, you can understand HRM better:

 - Flippo says, “human resource management is the planning, organizing, directing and controlling of the procurement development compensation integration, maintenance, and separation of human resources to the end that individual, organizational and social objectives are accomplished”.

 … Flippo explains the HRM is the development of integrated compensation procurement, occurrences, and disconnection of human resources till the end that the employee, organization, and social objective accomplishments are planned, organized, directed and controlled.

 - The National Institute of Personnel Management (NIPM) of India defines a human resource as “that part of management which is concerned with people at work and with their relationship within an enterprise.
 Its aim is to bring together and develop into an effective organization of the men and women who make up an enterprise and having regard for the well-being of the individuals and of working groups, to enable them to make their best contribution to its success”.

-… The NIPM or the National Institute of Personal management says that HRM is a part of management that is concerned with the employees of the organization and the relationships that they maintain within the company.
-It also focuses on together developing a healthy work atmosphere of men and women working towards making the company along with their well being and the forming groups to make sure they pitch into the successful growth of the organization.
+… The NIPM or the National Institute of Personnel Management says that HRM is a part of management concerned with the employees of the organization and the relationships they maintain within the company.
+It also focuses on developing a healthy work atmosphere of men and women working towards making the company along with their well being and the forming groups to make sure they pitch into the organisation’s successful growth.